 The last family to have lived in the castle was that of Lady Baillie’s.
 Lady Baillie was an Anglo-American heiress who bought and lived in the castle from 1926 up till her death in 1974.

-To get to the castle, we took the mini train from the gate.
-Visitors could walk but we decided on taking the train because we imagined that it can be quite a walk up the hill especially with a 1-yr old in tow.
+From the ticket counter at the main entrance, we took the mini train up to the hill where the castle stood.
+Visitors could walk but we decided on taking the train because we had a one-year-old in tow.

-We had just gotten out of the train and had not entered the castle yet but I was already giving out a lot of ‘Ooh’, ‘Wow’ and ‘Gosh, look at that!’
+We had just gotten out of the train and had not entered the castle yet but I was already in awe, giving out a lot of ‘Ooh’, ‘Wow’ and ‘Gosh, look at that!’